Title: Getting Started

 - Install Apx to a separate root:

-bash make install DESTDIR=$HOME/altroot make install-manpages DESTDIR=$HOME/altroot
+make install DESTDIR=$HOME/altroot

-## Dependencies
+Dependencies

 Before you start, ensure you have the following dependencies installed:

-1. build-essential: A package containing essential compilation tools.
+- build-essential: A package containing essential compilation tools.

-2. meson: A build system to configure the project.
+- meson: A build system to configure the project.

-3. libadwaita-1-dev: A library for building modern GNOME applications.
+- libadwaita-1-dev: A library for building modern GNOME applications.

-4. gettext: A utility for internationalization and localization.
+- gettext: A utility for internationalization and localization.

-5. desktop-file-utils: Tools for handling desktop entry files.
+- desktop-file-utils: Tools for handling desktop entry files.

-6. apx (2.0+): Ensure you have Apx version 2.0 or higher installed.
+- apx (2.0+): Ensure you have Apx version 2.0 or higher installed.

 You can install these dependencies using your distribution’s package manager.
 For example, on Debian-based systems, you can run:

-bash sudo apt update sudo apt install build-essential meson libadwaita-1-dev gettext desktop-file-utils apx
+sudo apt install build-essential meson libadwaita-1-dev gettext desktop-file-utils apx

-Clone the Apx-GUI Repository
+Clone the Apx GUI Repository

 Open your terminal and run the following commands to clone the repository and navigate into it: